 This may involve a fight between you and the photographer, as "artistically" best is different to "shows of the product" best.
 Still, unlike real life, naff shots do not get uploaded with everything else, you just select one with some care.

-9) Crop it, sort out its tilt, and a few other basics.
+9) Crop it, sort out the tilt, and a few other basics

 Feel free to disagree with me in the comments, but do you not think most of the work happens pre-edit?!